lkamphaus/url-shortener/README.md

 ### General Info
-Url Shortener is a single-page application that allows users to transform a long url into a short url that redirects to the original url when used.
+Url Shortener is a single-page application that allows users to transform a long url into a unique short url that redirects to the original url when used.

 ### ✨ Demo
 Copy and paste url into the input